buildinamsterdam/lint/README.md

 2. Absolute imports (supports prefix of `_` and `~` e.g. `public/`, `_components` and `~/contexts`)
 3. Relative imports (e.g. `../` and `./`)

-**Note**: The biggest thing we enforce here is the use of `_` for absolute imports.
-This is to make it clear that these are not external modules, and to make it easier to distinguish between absolute and relative imports.
+**Note**: The biggest thing we enforce here is the use of prefixes (either `_` or `~`) for absolute imports.
+This is to make it clear that these are not external modules, and to make it easier to distinguish between the different modules when enforcing the import order.

 ## Using With Prettier